 The good news is, you don't have to fly on British Airways aircraft with your Avios.
 You can use Avios for flights on any oneworld® alliance airline like American Airlines, or other partners such as Alaska Air.
 These partnerships open up a world of possibilities!

 Looking to build up your balance of Avios?
-Check out the British Airways Visa Signature® Card which is currently offering a signup bonus of up to 100,000 bonus Avios!
+Check out the British Airways Visa Signature® Card which is currently offering a signup bonus of 50,000 bonus Avios!

 How to Search & Book Award Flights with British Airways Avios